 Don't get discouraged if you're just starting out and aren't always able to pick the best line to get through a hard part of the trail.
 As you ride your favorite trails over and over, you'll start to remember what works and what doesn't work in each section.
 Plus, you'll develop the experience and skill to "read" the trail to pick the best line, even on unfamiliar trails, just like a pro golfer can read the subtle undulations on a green or an expert kayaker can read the currents while paddling a stretch of whitewater.

 Pretend that you are The Terminator, with laser beams coming out of your eyes.
 Make those laser beams track along the trail, following the best line that you believe provides you the quickest, smoothest, and safest path based on your experience.
+In sharp turns, look to the inside edge of the trail.
 If you keep your eyes on that line, your bike has a pretty good chance of staying on that line, too.